Telford Equitable Distribution Lawyer

 - Property acquired by a spouse following the couple’s separation

 Many of the disputes that arise during the equitable distribution process stem from the fact that allegedly separate property has increased in value during the marriage or that the spouse who owned separate property used it for marital or family purposes.
 For example, a spouse may use their inheritance or a family gift to purchase the marital home; in that case, a court may determine that separate property has become marital property subject to equitable distribution.
+If you are in need of an experienced equitable distribution attorney, contact our Telford equitable distribution attorneys for legal help.
+We are here to fight for your rights.

 Equitable distribution proceedings can become extremely complex when divorcing spouses have been married for a long time and have significant or complex assets.
 A complex proceeding can give rise to serious tension between the divorcing couple.
-However, the results-oriented equitable distribution lawyers of Rubin, Glickman, Steinberg & Gifford P.C. will help you through the process to reach a property settlement agreement or obtain a court-ordered equitable distribution that best meets your goals and interests.
+However, the Telford equitable distribution lawyers of Rubin, Glickman, Steinberg & Gifford P.C. will help you through the process to reach a property settlement agreement or obtain a court-ordered equitable distribution that best meets your goals and interests.
 Our legal team begins every equitable distribution proceeding by conducting a full accounting of you and your spouse’s assets and liabilities, both marital and separate.
 In some cases, complex or especially valuable assets may require expert appraisal to establish their monetary value.
 Examples of marital assets include:

 - The marital home